Applying Non-negative Matrix Factorization with Covariates to the Longitudinal Data as Growth Curve Model: Introduction

+This study makes three contributions, the second being the main methodological one. \begin{itemize} \item \textbf{Comparison with the growth curve model.} The mean structure of NMF with covariates coincides with that of the GCM; although this was noted by \citet{satoh2023}, the two models were not compared.
+We carry out the comparison and, in particular, show that the basis optimized by NMF can be used within the GCM, where it may improve the fit. \item \textbf{Statistical inference for the parameter matrix $\Theta$} (the main methodological contribution).
+Conditional on the basis optimized by NMF, we develop standard errors, Wald-type tests, and confidence intervals for the covariate effects, with a one-sided boundary test for the non-negative parameters, and validate the procedure by a simulation study. \item \textbf{Comparison with PCA and FPCA.} Treating NMF as a dimension-reduction and clustering method for longitudinal data, we compare it with principal component analysis and functional principal component analysis. \end{itemize}

-Section \ref{sec2} introduces NMF with covariates and discusses the covariates composed of Gaussian kernel functions.
+Section \ref{sec2} introduces NMF with covariates.
 Section \ref{sec3} presents the update formulas for optimization in the tri-NMF framework.
 In Section \ref{sec4}, we describe its relationship with GCM.
-Section \ref{sec5} presents certain applications of NMF with covariates on real data, available on GitHub as an R package (\citet{r2023}).
+In Section \ref{sec:inference}, we develop statistical inference for the parameter matrix $\Theta$.
+Section \ref{sec5} presents applications to real data, including the comparison with PCA and FPCA and a Gaussian-kernel varying-coefficient model; Section \ref{sec:sim} validates the proposed inference through a simulation study calibrated to one of these examples; and Section \ref{sec6} gives the discussion and conclusion.